mmprofessx/MyFontAwesomeIconsFA5/README.md

 Lets you implement custom Font-Awesome icons for your forums.

-Created by @Ethan DeLong & @Vintagedaddyo
+Created by @github/0xB9Ethan DeLong & @github/Vintagedaddyo

 This is a highly modified version of the plugin: MyForumIcons - Custom Forum Icons by Ethan DeLong

-Specifically modified by @Vintagedaddyo for Font-Awesome implementation after several user requests for something of the sort.
+Specifically modified by @github/Vintagedaddyo for Font-Awesome implementation after several user requests for something of the sort.

 This will allow you to add custom Font-Awesome icons for your forums.